 There is a bit of controversy on whether the amino acid GABA referred to above crosses the blood-brain barrier since it is such as large molecule.
 Dr. Kharrazian, DC, states that if you respond to GABA, you may have a permeable brain barrier which needs to be addressed.

-Anyway, additional studies point to an elevated risk of depression in those with insulin resistance.
-So, it is not only what you eat, but how you eat, that may affect brain function.
+Blood sugar control matters.
+Studies point to an elevated risk of depression in those with insulin resistance.
+So, it is not only what you eat, but how you eat, that may affect neurotransmitter function.

-Important as these issues are, they may not be the fundamental cause.
+Important as above issues are, they may not be the fundamental cause.
 The Human Microbiome Project, launched in 2008, is creating a paradigm shift in world of neuroscience.
-Research indicates that gut issues such as infections and inflammation, may alter the species and population density of our resident microbiota.
-This means that our unique biome could influence our brain activity and emotions.
+Infections and inflammation alter the species and population density of our resident microbiota.
+This means that our unique biome influences our brain activity and neurotransmitters influence.

 Inflammation may affect the integrity of our intestinal barrier allowing allergens and toxins to directly enter into the bloodstream.
 This inflammation can also alter the blood brain barrier where toxins such as Lipopolysaccharide endotoxins (LPS) can cause microglial cell activation in the brain.
 This can then affect neurotransmitters and brain function.

 Another thought.
 Growing evidence shows that the brain’s dopamine system, which drives motivation, is directly affected by chronic, low-grade inflammation.
 Trends in Cognitive Sciences 2019 paper proposes that this connection between dopamine, effort, and the inflammatory response is an adaptive mechanism to help the body conserve energy.